Sayan-8910/AwareLock/README.md

 ## 🛡️ What is AwareLock?

-**AwareLock** is a cybersecurity awareness platform built with Python(Flask).
-It helps users:
+**AwareLock** is a cybersecurity awareness platform that educates users on how real-world cyber frauds occur and provides interactive simulations to learn safe online practices. :

-- 🔐 How strong & secure passwords
-- 🧠 Understand how phishing attacks work through a safe simulation demo

 ---